This fresh ceviche is made from raw fish marinated in citrus juice. It doesn't need to be cooked, making it the perfect hot weather meal!

 Instructions

-- Remove any skin and bones from the fish.
+- Remove any skin and bones from 1 pound firm, white fish or shellfish.
 If using shellfish, remove shells and/or tails.
 Slice fish fillets into ⅓" thick slices (8mm), then cut into 1" pieces.

-- Mix fish, lime zest, lime and lemon juice, bell pepper, jalapeno, garlic, and ½ teaspoon salt in a medium bowl.
+- Mix the cubed fish, 1 tsp lime zest, ½ cup lime juice, ½ cup lemon juice, minced red bell pepper, minced jalapeno, minced garlic, and ½ teaspoon salt in a medium bowl.
 Cover and refrigerate for 1 hour, stirring halfway through.

-- Pour fish mixture into a mesh strainer to drain excess liquid.
-Stir in olive oil, scallions, cilantro, sugar and ½ teaspoon salt, and pepper.
-Serve either family style or in individual bowls.
-Can be served on top of a green salad or with tortilla chips or fresh corn tortillas.
+- Pour the fish mixture into a fine-mesh strainer to drain excess liquid.
+Stir in 2 Tablespoons extra virgin olive oil, the sliced scallions, 4 Tablespoons minced cilantro, ½ teaspoon sugar, the remaining ½ teaspoon salt, and ¼ teaspoon freshly ground black pepper.
+Serve either family-style or in individual bowls.
+Ceviche can be served on top of a green salad, or with tortilla chips or fresh corn tortillas.

 Notes